opencog/opencog/examples/pln/inference-control-learning/README.md

 ```

 where Pi is the probability that rule i is equal or better than all
-the other.
+the others.
 1(.) is the function returning 1 iff its expression is
 true, 0 otherwise.

 Such an integration is computationally expensive, O(m^n) where m is